MartinMolestina/AlienInvasionGame/README.md

 # AlienInvasionGame
-Alien shooter game using pygame.
+### Alien shooter game using pygame.

-This game was made following Python Crash Course 2nd Edition book and adding extra features.
+This game was made following **Python Crash Course 2nd Edition** book and adding extra features.

-It's a fun project to apply and learn OOP.
+It's a fun project to apply and learn **OOP**.
 The project is divided in several files to make it more managable.

 The code is scalable and various helper methods have been created the make the code easier to understand.